beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 The woman who had taken in her mouth the fruit of the Divine Tree —said to be forbidden— gained chakra, and brought calm to a turbulent world.
 But she had been consumed by the immense power, and after a time when she ran wild, her own children, Hamura and Hagoromo, had sealed her away.</br>
 The very Kaguya had come back to this world, and Sasuke had, along with this comrades in Team 7 and Uchiha Obito, sealed her away once more.
 Once the threat that had rocked the world had passed, people rejoiced, but something about it bothered Sasuke.</br>
 Through Black Zetsu's secret maneuvering to bring her back, Kaguya has linked the people she cast Infinite Tsukiyomi on to the roots of the Divine Tree, transforming them over many years into her personal soldiers.
 The end result was the army of White Zetsu.</br>
 Formerly known as the Rabbit Goddess, Kaguya changed somehow after she had freed the world from conflict, so the people connected to the Divine Tree also came after the peace she brought about.
 Why, in a world where fighting was supposed to have ended, was there a need to use the Infinite Tsukiyomi on people and turn them into soldiers?
-To play cruelly with those who had power, to control human being with fear; a number of reasons came to mind, but Sasuke could see no clear answer.</br>
+To play cruelly with those who had power, to control human beings with fear; a number of reasons came to mind, but Sasuke could see no clear answer.</br>
 He was chasing after the traces Kaguya had left behind to clear away his doubts, but his opponent was the progenitor of chakra.
 Sasuke might have had the Rinnegan, but picking up her trail was no easy feat.</br>
 "Mm?"
 Sensing an aura, he looked toward the southwest.
 When he squinted, he could see something flying in his direction.
-At first glance, it was a small bird flapping its wings, but circulating in that bird was not blood, but ink and text brought o life by chakra.</br>
+At first glance, it was a small bird flapping its wings, but circulating in that bird was not blood, but ink and text brought to life by chakra.</br>
 Sasuke quickly pulled out a scroll, and the bird flew toward it as if called.
 Konoha ninja Sai's Art of Cartoon Beast Mimicry.
 The figure of the bird disappeared, and in its place, text spread out on the open scroll.</br>
 Thinking that he needed to have a more diverse view of the world in order to know Kaguya, Sasuke had recently deliberately begun communicating with Konoha more often, asking them to send him information on the state of the village and of the world.</br>
 He turned his gaze to the words on the page, thinking it was one of those missives, but his brow furrowed at the content.
 "This..."</br>
 It was a message from the current Hokage, Hatake Kakashi.
-Apparently, a large number of ninja from Kirigakure and Kumogakure has suddenly disappeared.
+Apparently, a large number of ninja from Kirigakure and Kumogakure had suddenly disappeared.
 There was no sign of a fight, and information was limited, so the Hokage was asking him to contact Konoha if he found anything suspicious that might have been related to the incident.</br>
 "More than a hundred ninja suddenly vanish?"</br>
 If a person was behind it, it was posible that they were a genjutsu user.
 In which case, it would be best for Sasuke, with his superior ocular jutsu, to respond.
 If he used the Sharingan, he might be able to see what other ninja couldn't.</br>
 At the top of the tree he had climbed to check his direction, Sasuke looked around once more with those eyes.
-Several clouds of white smoke piffed up info the air beyond the forest he was perched in.
+Several clouds of white smoke puffed up info the air beyond the forest he was perched in.
 Not from fires, though.
 It was steam.
 He was that close to Yugakure, a village where hot springs welled up out of the earth, often used as a hot-spring resort.
 It was in the Land of Steam, which was not far from the Land of Linghtning, and ships always departed from there to the Land of Water.</br>
 "Maybe I'll head for the Land of Lightning, then".
 Given that he could reach it via a land route, Sasuke first set his sights on the Land of Lightning, and dropped back down into the forest.

 </br>